Storyflow Logo

 Storyflow logoStoryflow agency campaign board on the canvas

 Storyflow is a visual AI workspace, and for marketing teams its edge is the part after the brainstorm.
-The campaign angles, references, audience notes, and draft messaging all live on one canvas, and the AI reads the whole board (plus any blueprint or documents you @-mention) rather than a single prompt.
+The campaign angles, references, audience notes, and draft messaging all live on one canvas, and the AI reads the whole active board plus up to one blueprint and three documents you @-mention, rather than a single prompt.
 So when the session moves from generating angles to developing the chosen one into a brief, the assistant is working from the actual brainstorm, not a description of it.
-The Story Blueprints library also gives marketing teams framework templates (campaign briefs, messaging, positioning) so a session starts from structure instead of a blank board.
+The Story Blueprints library (200+ frameworks on the Plus, Pro, and Max plans, including AIDA and the Hero's Journey) gives marketing teams a running start on campaign briefs, messaging, and positioning, so a session begins from structure instead of a blank board.
+On Pro and above the AI can also generate reference images in place, which is useful for the moodboard stage of a campaign.
+The fastest way to test this is to open the Marketing Campaign template, drop your raw angles onto the board, and ask the AI to develop the strongest one against the brief.
+In the language of the four stages above, Storyflow is the rare tool built for the Converge and Hand-off gates, not just the Diverge one.

-Where it loses, honestly: it is not a dedicated workshop-facilitation tool, so if you need built-in dot-voting, timers, and facilitator controls for a 30-person live workshop, Mural is stronger.
-It is cloud-based, so a strictly offline team will want something else.
-And it is a younger product than the decade-old whiteboards, so a few niche marketing integrations are thinner.
-Pricing is flat per account (Free plan, then Plus at $7.99/mo annual), not per editor, which is friendly for a small marketing team.
+Where it loses, honestly: it is not a dedicated workshop-facilitation tool, so if you need built-in dot-voting, timers, and facilitator controls for a live 30-person workshop, Mural is stronger.
+It is cloud-based, so a strictly offline or local-first team will want something else.
+And it is a younger product than the decade-old whiteboards, so a few niche marketing integrations and connectors are still thinner.
+Pricing is flat per account (a real Free plan, then Plus at $7.99/mo billed annually or $9.99 monthly), not per editor, which keeps a growing marketing team from being taxed for adding people.

 2. Miro